 Congratulations!
 The land is now yours.
 All plans and design guidelines will be available digitally from the myProsperity portal, in My Property > Documents.

-Settlement Forecasted Time Frame: July - September 2021
+Settlement Forecasted Time Frame: September to October 2021

 This is the exciting time where you finally get to meet your new neighbours!